microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/4_JQuery_APIs/jquery_overview.md

 </head>
 ```

-Other developers don't want jQuery to wait for the document to be fully ready, and insert their jQuery codes just before the ```</body>``` tag ends.
+Developers don't want jQuery to wait for the document to be fully ready, so insert their jQuery code before the ```</body>``` tag ends.

 ``` html
 <script>